Contact us today at (02) 8067 8361

 If an AVO arises in combination with a domestic violence criminal charge, it will run on an interim basis until the resolution of the charge matter.
 If a person pleads guilty to a domestic violence offence, then an AVO must be made final (however conditions can be negotiated with the police and the court).

 At times, police may only initiate an AVO (without an associated criminal charge).
-If that is the case, then the way in which the matter proceeds takes a different course, discussed below.

 A person who is protected by the order is referred to the ‘person in need of protection’ (PINOP).
 The person who has been served with the order is referred to as the ‘Respondent’.